Vincenzo0404/qsim/README.md

 ```

 - `#define <letter>`: defines a square matrix of size `2^n x 2^n` (quantum gate). `<letter>` must be a single ASCII character.
-- `#circ`: sequence of letters representing the gates to apply in order.
+- `#circ`: sequence of letters representing the gates to apply to the initial state in order.

 ---